1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 bytearray(0)

-is suggested; regardless of whether the value of buf, appears as a ''NULL'', the (implied) cnt will be 0.
+is suggested; regardless of whether the value of buf appears as a ''NULL'', the (implied) cnt will be 0.

-The XCLIB functions pxd_infoSysTicksUnits, pxd_infoSysTicks, and pxd_buffersSysTicks2 pass values using an undimensioned ''uint32'' array and are not supported via the XCLIB Python wrapper.
-Use alternative function pxd_infoSysTicksUnits2 which returns a floating point value.
-Use alternative functions pxd_infoSysTicks2 and pxd_buffersSysTicks3 along with a common Python
+The XCLIB functions pxd_infoSysTicksUnits, pxd_infoSysTicks, and pxd_buffersSysTicks2 pass values using an undimensioned ''uint32'' array without provision for a cnt array dimension, and are not supported via the XCLIB Python wrapper.
+Use alternate XCLIB function:

 array.array('L' ...) # 'L' for 4 byte unsigned integer,